slothsintel/AutoVisuals/README.md

 -h, --help        show this help message and exit.
 -p, --provider    chatbot provider, choose openai by default, anthropic, gemini, llama, or deepseek.
 -l, --list        list of visuals list, choose autovisuals/data/adobe_cat.csv by default or others.
--m, --mode        mode to generate prompts by themes, choose r(weighted random) by default or m(manual).
+-m, --mode        mode to generate prompts by themes, choose r(random) by default or m(manual).
 -t, --title       title to generate prompts, choose r(weight random) by default or m(manual) input.
 -d, --records     number of prompts for each theme and title, 3 by default.
 -r, --repeat      number of times to repeat each prompt for diversity, 5 by default.